Your first guitar lesson is FREE if you don’t love it!

 A good store will find time to talk with you if they aren’t busy.
 If they won’t talk to you, find another store.
 The only two exceptions to this rule are if you have an experienced friend to help you, or if you live in an area with no music stores.
 In that case, mail-order/internet is your main option.

 What type of guitar should I buy?
 Don’t spend a lot!
 I recommend an inexpensive guitar; good enough to stay in tune, easy to play, and last for a year or more (maybe forever) until you outgrow it.
-You should get a decent guitar for $100 to $300, anything much below $100 is likely to be a toy.
+Hence, you should get a decent guitar for $100 to $300, anything much below $100 is likely to be a toy.

 - acoustic guitars: Also called box guitars, this is the way to go if your budget is tight.
 You can buy a decent guitar for as little as $100, although $150 is more likely, plus about $20 for a soft case.
 I would go for steel strings instead of nylon.